Striking out isn’t an option…

 He ignored her mistaken belief about boys.
 Relief filled him.
 “No reason.”
 He looked around.
 “I like your posters.”

 “Oh, thanks.”
-She glanced up at Wonder Woman and smiled.
+She glanced up at a nearby Wonder Woman and smiled.
 Then she looked back down at him and wrapped her bra around his neck.
 “This is my lasso of truth.”

 His eyes widened.
 “No way.”